binnes/esp8266Workshop/en/part2/CERT1.md

 - CN=z53u40 Root CA : z53u40 is the Organisation ID for my IoT Platform
 - pass:password123 : password123 is the password that will protect the key - if you change this value do not forget what you entered, as you need it when using the key later.

+*Note: If you get an error similar to ```Can't load /home/xxx/.rnd into RNG```, you can ignore it.
+It just indicates that this is the first time you have used the random number generator.*

 This generates the key and protects it with a password.
 A public certificate is then generated in pem format, which is then converted to der format.
 Finally the xxd command creates a header file which allows the certificate to be embedded in code - this can be useful for devices that don't have a file system.

 ### Step 2 - Uploading the root CA Certificate to the IoT Platform